raul-izquierdo/english/sources/vocabulary/Places/Places to Live.md

     = area (of a region)
     = zone (of the area)
     ?
 Cantabria es una región en el norte de España : `Cantabria is a region in northern Spain` ?
-La zona es conocida por sus hermosos paisajes : `The area is known for its beautiful landscapes` ?
+El área de Potes es conocida por sus hermosos paisajes : `The area of Potes is known for its beautiful landscapes` ?
 La zona es famosa por sus playas : `The zone is famous for its beaches`

+comunidad autónoma = region

 ciudad = city
     ?
 Torrelavega es una ciudad en Cantabria : `Torrelavega is a city in Cantabria`